What is diabetic retinopathy?

 If you are a diabetic, you can help prevent or slow the development of diabetic retinopathy by taking your prescribed medication, sticking to your recommended diet, exercising regularly, controlling high blood pressure, and avoiding alcohol and smoking.
 Good control of blood sugar levels also slows the onset and progression of diabetic retinopathy.
 Our optometrists recommend that all diabetic patients be seen at least once per year for a comprehensive vision exam.
 This exam will include a thorough evaluation of each retina through a dilated pupil.
 A complete eye health report will be written and forwarded to the your primary care physician.

-Please contact our office today to schedule your diabetic eye exam.
+Please call our office today at (303) 450-2020 to schedule your diabetic eye exam, or use the button below to schedule online.